-Definition according to [CEM] Detailed definition to be used in Smartcard or Similar Device evaluations 2 a) Experts Familiar with Implemented algorithms, protocols, hardware structures, security behaviour, principles and concepts of security employed Techniques and tools for the definition of new attacks, cryptography, classical attacks for the product type, attack methods, etc. Having a capability to implement newly published attacks (typically based on a paper or a related patent), or a capability to devise new attack techniques or attack paths not addressable by off-the-shelf benches and tools and well prescribed and available sets of procedures.
-This also includes redesigning or implementing of attack techniques, attack paths, setups or procedures for well-established complex attacks, where the novelty or the need for adaptation is, for example, related to a specific target or implemented countermeasures.
-Having a deep knowledge or extensive training or experience in implemented algorithms, protocols, hardware structures, security behaviour, principles and
+Definition according to [CEM] Detailed definition to be used in Smartcard or Similar Device evaluations a) Experts Familiar with Implemented algorithms, protocols, hardware structures, security behaviour, principles and concepts of security employed and Techniques and tools for the definition of new attacks, cryptography, classical attacks for the product type, attack methods, etc. Having a capability to implement newly published attacks (typically based on a paper or a related patent), or a capability to devise new attack techniques or attack paths not addressable by off-the-shelf benches and tools and well prescribed and available sets of procedures.
+This also includes redesigning or implementing of attack techniques, attack paths, setups or procedures for well- established complex attacks, where the novelty or the need for adaptation is, for example, related to a specific target or implemented countermeasures. and Having a deep knowledge or experience in implemented algorithms, protocols, hardware structures, security behaviour, principles and

-2 The logical operators in this column should be interpreted as: (clause 1 and clause 2) OR clause 3.
+$^{2}$ The logical operators in this column should be interpreted as: (clause 1 and clause 2) OR clause 3.

-Definition according to [CEM] Detailed definition to be used in Smartcard or Similar Device

-evaluations 2

-concepts of security employed that allows for understanding

-that anows for understanding the concepts of state-of-the art

-attacks and attack procedures.

-OR

-Having a capability to operate

-complex tools and equipment, that

-require expertise beyond what can

-be easily acquired from user's

-manual.
-This might, for example,

-include expertise in material

-science or advanced imaging that

-is needed for intermediate result

-interpretation.

-b) Proficient Familiar with Having a capability to perform

-security behaviour of the attacks following previously

-product type developed and available

-procedures, where possible

-parameter adjustments have to

-be described in detail, such as

-the ones described in user

-manuals for benches and tools.

-and

-Having basic knowledge,

-training, or experience in

-implemented algorithms,

-protocols, hardware structures,

-security behaviour, principles

-and concepts of security

-employed.

-OR

-Having enough practice and

-knowledge to operate off-the-

-shelf benches and tools,

-relying on available associated

--) T NT user's manuals.

-c) Laymen No particular expertise No particular expertise
+Definition according to [CEM] Detailed definition to be used in Smartcard or Similar Device evaluations concepts of security employed that allows for understanding the concepts of state-of-the art attacks and attack procedures.
+OR Having a capability to operate complex tools and equipment, that require expertise beyond what can be easily acquired from user's manual.
+This might, for example, include expertise in material science or advanced imaging that is needed for intermediate result interpretation. b) Proficient Familiar withsecurity behaviour of the product type Having a capability to perform attacks following previously developed and available procedures, where possible parameter adjustments have to be described in detail, such as the ones described in user manuals for benches and tools. • Having basic knowledge, training, or experience in implemented algorithms, protocols, hardware structures, security behaviour, principles and concepts of security employed.
+OR Having enough practice and knowledge to operate off-the- shelf benches and tools, relying on available associated user's manuals. c) Laymen No particular expertise No particular expertise